Gunther von Hagens

-Gunther von Hagens (born Gunther Gerhard Liebchen; 10 January 1945) is a German anatomist who invented the technique for preserving biological tissue specimens called plastination.
-He has organized numerous Body Worlds public exhibitions and occasional live demonstrations of his and his colleagues' work, and has traveled worldwide to promote its educational value.
-The sourcing of biological specimens for his exhibits has been controversial, but he insists that informed consent was given before the death of donors, and extensive documentation of this has been made available.
+Gunther von Hagens (born Gunther Gerhard Liebchen; 10 January 1945) is a German anatomist, businessman, and lecturer.
+He developed the technique for preserving biological tissue specimens called plastination.
+Von Hagens has organized numerous Body Worlds public exhibitions and occasional live demonstrations of his and his colleagues' work, and has traveled worldwide to promote its educational value.
+The sourcing of biological specimens for and the commercial background of his exhibits has been controversial.

 Early life and education

 Hagens was born Gunther Gerhard Liebchen in Alt-Skalden (now called Skalmierzyce) near Ostrowo, Reichsgau Wartheland, in German-annexed Poland.
+Gerhard Liebchen, his father, was a member of the SS of Nazi Germany.
 When he was five days old, his parents took him on a six-month trek westwards, to escape from the advancing Red Army and the imminent Soviet occupation.
-The family lived briefly in Berlin and its vicinity, before finally settling in Greiz, a small town which was allocated to the Soviet occupation zone, so that Hagens grew up in East Germany.
+The family lived briefly in Berlin and its vicinity, before finally settling in Greiz, a town which was allocated to the Soviet occupation zone, so that Hagens grew up in East Germany.
 He lived in Greiz until the age of nineteen.

 A haemophiliac, as a child Hagens spent six months in hospital after being injured.
 This stimulated an interest in medical science, and in 1965 he began to study medicine at the University of Jena.
 While there, he began to question Communism and Socialism, and widened his knowledge of politics by gathering information from non-communist news sources.
 He participated in student protests against the 1968 invasion of Czechoslovakia by Warsaw Pact troops.
-In January 1969, disguised as a vacationing student, he made his way across Bulgaria and Hungary, and on 8 January attempted to cross the Czechoslovakian border into Austria.
+In January 1969, disguised as a vacationing student, he made his way across Bulgaria and Hungary, and on 8 January attempted to cross the Czechoslovak border into Austria.
 He failed, but made a second attempt the next day, at another location along the border.
 He was arrested and punished with two years in jail.

 Hagens escaped to West Germany in 1970.
 He continued his medical studies in Lübeck and received a doctorate in 1975 from the University of Heidelberg.
 When he married his first wife, he changed his surname from Liebchen to that of his wife, "von Hagens".